UstadMobile/UstadMobile/testserver-controller/README.md

 ## Testserver-controller

 This provides a KTOR http server that can control starting and stopping the actual server.
-This is used by end-to-end tests to start a new (blank) instance of the server before the test.
+This is used by end-to-end tests to start a new (blank) instance of the server before each test.

 WARNING: this will automatically delete all app-ktor-server data (the data directory and database) every time the actual server is started.